AgarwalConsulting/Kubernetes-Training/challenges/spring-greeting/deployment.md

    ```
      selector:
        matchLabels:
-         app: greeting-api
+         app: spring-greeting
    ```

    This is how Kubernetes knows which pods relate to this deployment.
-It looks for pods that have metadata that includes `app: greeting-api`.
+It looks for pods that have metadata that includes `app: spring-greeting`.
 The pods can have additional metadata tags, but to be part of this deployment, they must have at least this tag.

 7. Last piece in the `spec` section: